go-aah/docs/security-config.md

 ```

 ### cleanup_interval
-Cleanup Interval is used to clean the expired session objects from store.
+Cleanup Interval is used to clean the expired session data from the store.
 This is only applicable for non-cookie store type.
 Cleanup performed in dedicated goroutine.
 Valid time units are `m -> minutes`, `h -> hours`.

 Default value is `30m`.
 ```bash